Uh oh! We couldn’t find any match.

-Second, Bixby uses the intent and the models you write to generate a program to be executed.
+Second, Bixby uses the intent and the models you write to dynamically generate a program (or plan) to be executed.
 When you model, you describe concepts (things that Bixby knows) and actions (things that Bixby can do), both of which are used during program generation.

 Finally, in order for users to see or hear the results of the program, you also design a presentation layer using layout templates and dialog.